edhowland/viper/CONTRIBUTING.md

 These commands can also be operated on by Viper outside of the main editor loop.
 For instance, the 'viper' executable checks for the existance of
 ~/.viperrc or ./.viperrc.
-These filesare loaded and any commands found there are executed as if they entered in the CommandBuffer after Alt+;.
+These files are loaded and any commands found there are executed as if they entered in the CommandBuffer after Alt+;.